haradama/docker_ros2_raspi/README.md

 # docker_ros2_roomba

-Dockerfile to build and run ROS2 dashing on Raspberry Pi 1/2/3/4/Zero
+Dockerfile to build and run ROS2 dashing on roomba

 ## Note
 This repo has been validated in the following environment.